Summerlve/insta/README.md

 8. cd /path/to/this/program/app/assets/root & npm install & npm run build

+9. install graphicsmagick for image compression

-9. start program using pm2, listening the local port, use nginx for reverse proxy
+10. start program using pm2, listening the local port, use nginx for reverse proxy

 ### The init account
     The initial account: {